 Select Results and Set Wall Type Shape

-• Takeoff Boost identifies the different Wall Types (based on a shape you select), and then creates Conditions and draws takeoff objects for each different Wall Type identified on the plan - this is a huge timesaver!
+- Takeoff Boost can identify the different Wall Types (based on a shape you select), and then create Conditions and takeoff for each different Type identified on the plan based on that shape

-The Conditions you select are "remembered" for your next Takeoff Boost session.
+The Condition Results you select are "remembered" for your next Takeoff Boost session.

-Verify on the Wall or Partition schedule/detail how Wall Types are defined on your plans; same for Window Types.
+Verify on the Wall or Partition schedule/detail how Wall Types are defined on your plans; same for Window Types and Ceiling Types.

 Run Takeoff Boost